Bedno/Spoken_Notifications/README.md

 In all cases:

-Step 1: Copy all the MP3 files to your phones \ringtone folder.
+Step 1: Copy all the MP3 files to your phones \ringtone folder AND \notifications folder.
-This requires connecting your phone to a PC for data access, select internal memory, and browse to the ringtones folder.
+This requires connecting your phone to a PC for data access, select internal memory, and browse to the folder.

 Step 2: Reboot your phone.
 This makes sure it re-scans the ringtones folder.